chickenPopcorn/EqEq/notes/language-reference-manual.md

 // words here 4 and 3.14159 here
 ```

-Also, unlike other functions below print function does not support any unary or binary
+Unlike the built-in functions below print function does not support any unary or binary operators.
-operators.
 ```c
 -print("words here %f.0 and %f here\n", 4, myvar);
 // will throw the following error